hselomein/Car-LED-Controller/README.md

 ﻿# Car-LED-Controller

+Credits:
+  - Corey Davis created the project and put together the prototypes.
+  - Yves Avady wrote the code for this project.

 This project controls an addressible LED Strip using the inputs from a car electical system.

 With this project we are taking and esp32 arduino and making a LED controller for the strip.